dqops/dqo/docs/checks/column/index.md

 Analyzes all values in a text column to detect if all values can be safely parsed to numeric, boolean, date or timestamp data types.
 Used to analyze tables in the landing zone.

 ### [detected datatype in text](./datatype/detected-datatype-in-text.md)
-A column-level check that scans all values in a string column and detects the data type of all values in a monitored column.
+A column-level check that scans all values in a text column and detects the data type of all values in a monitored column.
 The actual_value returned from the sensor can be one of seven codes: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.
  The check compares the data type detected in all non-null columns to an expected data type.
 The rule compares the value using equals and requires values in the range 1..8, which are the codes of detected data types.

 ### [detected datatype in text changed](./datatype/detected-datatype-in-text-changed.md)
-A column-level check that scans all values in a string column, finds the right data type and detects when the desired data type changes.
+A column-level check that scans all values in a text column, finds the right data type and detects when the desired data type changes.
  The actual_value returned from the sensor can be one of seven codes: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.
  The check compares the data type detected during the current run to the last known data type detected during a previous run.
-For daily monitoring checks, it will compare the value to yesterday&#x27;s value (or an earlier date).
+ For daily monitoring checks, it compares the value to yesterday&#x27;s value (or an earlier date).
- For partitioned checks, it will compare the current data type to the data type in the previous daily or monthly partition.
+ For partitioned checks, it compares the current data type to the data type in the previous daily or monthly partition.
 The last partition with data is used for comparison.